SophieDeBenedetto/action-cable-blog-post/README.md

   end
 end
 ```

-However, the Messages Channel that we will define shortly will inherit from `ApplicationCable::Channel`.

 The `Channel` class is where we would place shared logic among any additional channels that we will define.
-We'll only be creating one channel, the Messages Channel, so we'll leave this class alone.
+We'll only be creating one channel, the Messages Channel, so we'll leave this class alone as well.

 ```ruby
 # app/channels/channel.rb